 This one is way simple.
 Google encourages us to use synonyms when writing and making a piece of content live on our pages because this serves to the greater good of having your website found in response to queries.

 Synonyms are variants of the same word or phrase.
 Google Search is smart enough to return results that not only include the very word typed in the search bar, but also content that means the same thing as the typed-in term.
-It’s because Google tries hard to guess user’s intent behind the actual query.
+It’s because Google tries hard to guess the keyword intent and users’ needs.
 For example, if you write “professor” and one synonym for that could be “teacher”, the search engine might return results for both “professor” and its synonym “teacher”.

 Google tries to understand language, not only terms in general.
 That’s why synonyms stand very high in Google’s eyes.
 They help the search engine to better sense the world surrounding users’ words and, hence, what they’d wish to receive in response to their queries.
 Synonyms are the bridge between users and Google bots.

 It very much has to do with the fact that content has been overrun in importance by context and search experienced a facelift, now being more of a topical search than the regular one.
 Context makes it easier for crawlers to return relevant results to queries (or not; it depends).
 Here‘s where you can set to add synonyms to queries.